|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Please call 610-738-2771 to schedule a test.

-The Echocardiogram Lab is located on the second floor of the Hospital, in the CardioVascular Center.
+The Echocardiogram Lab is located on the second floor of the Hospital.
 A Board-certified Cardiologist will read the test and the results will be reported to the physician who ordered the test and to your primary care doctor.

 Echocardiogram Lab, 2nd Floor